GoDevOp/land-use-public-comment/proxy/PHP/README.md

 After modifying ```php.ini``` restart IIS and run the ```proxy-verification.php``` again.

-### When requesting Tiled Map services via the proxy slower performance is observed then when not using the proxy?
+### When requesting Tiled Map services via the proxy slower performance is observed then when not using the proxy

 Proxies are helpful for overcoming certain browser limitations, requests that exceed 2048 characters, accessing resources secured with token based authentication and ideal for implementing features like rate limiting.
 However proxies do add a little overhead.
 If overhead is a concern, it's recommended to use proxy rules and avoid such things like ```esri.config.defaults.io.alwaysUseProxy```.
 Alternatively, consider implementing Cross-origin resource sharing ```CORS``` on the application server.

+###Where do I get clientId and clientSecret credentials to leverage OAuth2?

+There are several ways to obtain these credentials.
+Credentials can be created by signing into [ArcGIS for Developers](https://developers.arcgis.com) and clicking ```Applications``` then ```Create an Application```.
+Another option is to sign into [ArcGIS Online](https://arcgis.com) click ```My Content``` then click ```Add Item``` to go through the steps to add an application.
+Once the application has been added click the item to ```View item details``` and click ```Register``` within the App Registration section.
+Tip: OAuth2 workflows contain a variety of value added features for distributing apps, accessing billable services, and getting usage reports.

 ##Issues